 I just found out I am pregnant.
 Should I stop taking vitamin C?

 It is not recommended to take more than the RDA of vitamins unless you are doing so under the care of your healthcare provider.
-Talk with your healthcare providers about all supplements that you take.
+Talk with your healthcare providers about all supplements/vitamins that you take.
 Have the bottles or photos of the labels with you so that all ingredients and their recommended daily levels can be reviewed.
 Products that contain herbal supplements are typically not recommended during pregnancy.
 For more information on herbal products please see our fact sheet at: https://mothertobaby.org/fact-sheets/herbal-products-pregnancy/.

 Does taking vitamin C increase the chance of birth defects?

-Can I breastfeed while taking vitamin C?
+Breastfeeding while taking vitamin C:

-recommended daily allowance (RDA) | Upper Limit (UL) | |
+Recommended Daily Allowance (RDA) | Upper Limit (UL) | |

 Breastfeeding and 14 to 18 years old | 115 mg per day | 2,000 mg per day |